msadeedashraf/javascript-072025-pm/Assignments.md

 ### Assignment # 4
 Create a HTML page link the script.js file
 Change the text in a paragraph at the load and also using a button.
+Bring the date and time on the page when user Clicks the button.

 ### Assignment # 5
 Tip Calculator ![Tip Calculator](/assets/projects/tip-calculator.png)